 Release of 2020 Singapore-Cambridge GCE N(A)- & N(T)-Level Examination Results

-1. Students who sat for the 2019 Singapore-Cambridge General Certificate of Education (GCE) Normal (Academic) [N(A)] and Normal (Technical) [N(T)] Level Examinations collected their results from their secondary schools today.
+1. Candidates who sat for the 2020 Singapore-Cambridge General Certificate of Education (GCE) Normal (Academic) [N(A)] and Normal (Technical) [N(T)] Level Examinations received their results today.

 Progression to Secondary 5 Normal (Academic)

-4. 76.6% of the students from the N(A) course are eligible for promotion to Secondary 5 N(A).
-These are students in the N(A) course who obtained an aggregate not exceeding 19 points in English Language, Mathematics and the best three subjects (ELMAB3), and at least a Grade 5 for all subjects used in the computation of the ELMAB3.
+5. 77.7% of the school candidates from the N(A) course are eligible for promotion to Secondary 5 N(A).
+These are school candidates in the N(A) course who obtained an aggregate not exceeding 19 points in English Language, Mathematics and the best three subjects (ELMAB3), and at least a Grade 5 for all subjects used in the computation of the ELMAB3.

 Progression Pathways for Normal (Academic) Students

 6. Secondary 4 N(A) students who sat for the GCE N(A)-Level Examinations in 2020 and obtained a raw ELMAB3 aggregate not exceeding 19 points will have the option of applying for the Direct-Entry Scheme to Polytechnic Programme (DPP).

 7. The DPP prepares Secondary 4 N(A) students for progression into selected polytechnic diploma courses via a two-year Higher Nitec programme at the Institute of Technical Education (ITE).
 Under the DPP, students who successfully complete their Higher Nitec course and attain the minimum qualifying Grade Point Average (GPA) are guaranteed a place in a polytechnic diploma course mapped to their Higher Nitec course.